-- what you are seeing and hearing - how you are breathing, standing, sitting or lying down
+- what you are seeing and hearing

+- how you are breathing, standing, sitting or lying down

+- how the ground feels under your feet

 Mindfulness is a powerful technique in stress management.
 It is based on the concept of living in the moment and attending not to the past or future, but only to the here and now.